Medical Laboratory Technician (MLT)

-The MLT Program includes aspects of didactic and clinical training to prepare students to step into functioning medical laboratories, either in a hospital or research lab setting.
-The Program has robust prerequisites and is intended to equip completers to execute any aspect of their profession both within and outside California.
+The MLT program includes aspects of didactic and clinical training to prepare students to step into functioning medical laboratories, either in a hospital or research lab setting.
+The program has robust prerequisites and is intended to equip completers to execute any aspect of their profession both within and outside California.
 Not only will this approach prepare students for possible career advancement later, it will also result in the best possible preparation for a career as an MLT.
 For more detailed information related to the Program, students should consult the current version of the MLT Program Handbook.

-Successful completion of the MLT Program requirements and general education graduation requirements of Folsom Lake College qualify the student for an A.S. degree in Medical Technology.
+Successful completion of the MLT program requirements and general education graduation requirements of Folsom Lake College qualify the student for an AS degree in Medical Technology.
 Program completers are eligible to sit for the national MLT licensing exam administered by the American Society for Clinical Pathology (ASCP).
 Once a passing score on the ASCP National exam is achieved, graduates can apply for both State and National MLT Licensure.

 To be eligible for enrollment in the program or in individual MEDTEC courses, the student must meet the following criteria:

-- Complete the application process for enrollment in the MLT program (specific information available on the MLT Program website).
+- Complete the application process for enrollment in the MLT program (specific information available on the MLT program website).

-- Fulfill all requirements set forth by the MLT student application guidelines including but not limited to: background clearance, physical examination, immunization clearance and drug screening.
-Students are subject to a background check and drug test to ensure that the student will ultimately be eligible for licensure as an MLT after successful Program completion.
+- Fulfill all requirements set forth by the MLT student application guidelines including, but not limited to: background clearance, physical examination, immunization clearance, and drug screening.
+Students are subject to a background check and drug test to ensure that the student will ultimately be eligible for licensure as an MLT after successful program completion.

 The Program is designed to prepare the student for licensure, for employment, and to participate as a member of a health care team.
 As part of the Program, students will be placed in an operating medical laboratory as an intern in their final semester of Program residence.
 Completers of the Program will have demonstrated consistently professional, safe, and ethical practice.

-Students admitted to the Program are responsible for providing a lab coat, laboratory fees (as applicable), malpractice insurance (available through the College to Program participants), minor necessary equipment, and transportation to off-campus locations.
+Students admitted to the Program are responsible for providing a lab coat, laboratory fees (as applicable), malpractice insurance (available through the College to Program participants), minor necessary equipment, printing, and transportation to off-campus locations.
 All costs/fees are subject to change.

-- Training in state-of-the-art hospital laboratory techniques
+- Training in state-of-the-art hospital laboratory techniques.

-- Clinical practicums at local/regional hospital laboratories
+- Host clinical practicums at local/regional hospital laboratories.